 Click-through: Used to measure clicks and navigate to an external URL when clicked.
 You can define the click-through URL settings to determine, for example, which URL opens and the position of the window.

 Example: Some agencies use custom interactions to track their click-throughs rather than simply using the default click-through.
 They can set up a custom interaction called mainLink to click-through to their landing page.
 The interaction in turn is set up as a custom interaction in the creative.
 This enables them not only to track click-throughs that are counted uniquely, but also the actual interaction mainLink as a custom interaction that is counted each time a user triggers it.

 Important: If a creative was built to include a custom interaction, during the campaign trafficking process a user will need to toggle to Interactions within the Click-through & Events spreadsheet in order to implement the click-through URL for the specified custom interaction.

 User Action: Used to track different user action events, such as clicking buttons, interacting with part of an ad, and rolling over part of an ad.
 You can define URLs that are called once a User Action is triggered.
 Clicks refer to clicking buttons, not navigating to an external URL.
-These two actions are measured differently in SAS reports.
+These two actions are measured differently in AAS reports.

 Automatic Event: Used to measure ad timeline events, such as a video that is watched until the end.

 Timer: Measures custom duration in the ad, for example, the amount of time a game was played.